What are push, live streaming, and video on demand?

-- RTMP: the RTMP protocol can be used for both push and live streaming.
-It involves breaking large video and audio frames into smaller fragments and transmitting them as small packets over the internet.
-RTMP supports encryption and thus ensures privacy.
-However, its complicated fragmentation and reassembling process brings about some unforeseeable stability issues in high-concurrency scenarios.
+- RTMP can be used for both live push and live playback.
+It works by splitting long video and audio chunks into short fragments and transporting them as small data packets over the internet.
+RTMP supports encryption and therefore ensures privacy.
+However, the complicated splitting and splicing processes add uncertainty to the stability of data transmission in high concurrency scenarios.

 ||Poor performance in high-concurrency scenarios

-A Tencent Cloud playback address is mainly composed of playback prefix, playback domain name (
+A Tencent Cloud playback URL consists of a playback protocol prefix, domain name (

 domain), application name (